Wolf attack: North America

 There are no written records prior to the European colonization of the Americas.
-The oral history of some Indigenous American tribes confirms that wolves did kill humans.
+The oral history of some Indigenous American tribes suggests that wolves did kill humans.
 Tribes living in woodlands feared wolves more than their tundra-dwelling counterparts, as they could encounter wolves suddenly and at close quarters.
 Skepticism among North American scientists over the alleged ferocity of wolves began when Canadian biologist Doug Clarke investigated historical wolf attacks in Europe and, based on his own experiences with the (as perceived by him) relatively timid wolves of the Canadian wilderness, concluded that all historical attacks were perpetrated by rabid animals, and that healthy wolves posed no threat to humans.
 His findings are criticized for failing to distinguish between rabid and predatory attacks, and the fact that the historical literature contained instances of people surviving the attacks at a time when there was no rabies vaccine.
 His conclusions received some limited support by biologists but were never adopted by United States Fish and Wildlife Service or any other official organisations.
 Nonetheless, Clarke's view gained popularity among laypeople and animal rights activists with the publication of Farley Mowat's semi-fictional 1963 book Never Cry Wolf, with the language barrier hindering the collection of further data on wolf attacks elsewhere.
 Although some North American biologists were aware of wolf attacks in Eurasia, they dismissed them as irrelevant to North American wolves.

 Wolf numbers consistently dropped across the US during the 20th century, and by the 1970s they were only significantly present in Minnesota and Alaska (though in greatly reduced populations than prior to the European colonization of the Americas).
-The resulting decrease in human-wolf and livestock–wolf interactions helped contribute to a view of wolves as not dangerous to humans.
-By the 1970s, the pro-wolf lobby had begun efforts to change public attitudes towards wolves, with the phrase "there has never been a documented case of a healthy wild wolf attacking a human in North America" (or variations thereof (Note: Other variations of the phrase include:
+The resulting decrease in human–wolf and livestock–wolf interactions helped contribute to a view of wolves as not dangerous to humans.
+By the 1970s, advocates of wolf conservation had begun efforts to change public attitudes towards wolves, with the phrase "there has never been a documented case of a healthy wild wolf attacking a human in North America" (or variations thereof (Note: Other variations of the phrase include:

 "There has never been a single case of a healthy wolf attacking humans in North America."

 "There's never been a documented case of a healthy wild wolf killing or seriously injuring a person in North America."

 "No healthy, wild wolf has ever killed a person in North America."